-Teachers, especially in the Early Years and Primary Years sections, constantly monitor the students' progress in relation to the development progress of their age and grade level.
+Teachers constantly monitor the students' progress in relation to the development progress of their age and grade level.

-Should a teacher notice a student is consistently struggling and their rate of progress seems inadequate despite the different learning experiences proposed, the teacher will inform the Program Coordinator and the School Manager and Academic Coordinator, and the child will be monitored.
+Should a teacher notice a student is consistently struggling and their rate of progress seems inadequate despite the different learning experiences proposed, the teacher will inform the SEN Coordinator and the Program Coordinator, and the child will be monitored.
 Parents will be informed that the student is experiencing difficulties and is being monitored.

-If the student continues to experience difficulties during the monitoring period and may have a learning difficulty or disability, the School Manager and Academic Coordinator will inform the family, and the school SEN specialist consultant will be called in to provide guidance to the family.
+If the student continues to experience difficulties during the monitoring period and may have a learning difficulty or disability, the SEN Coordinator will inform the family, and the school Psychologist will be called in to provide guidance to the school and the family.
 After the family's consent, the relevant teachers will be notified.

 Formal testing will be suggested to clearly identify the reasons for the lack of adequate progress.
-Formal testing should be considered as a suggestion to the families, as it requires additional payments and is up to the parents to decide what course of action to take.
+Formal testing should be considered as a suggestion to the families, as it requires additional payments and it is up to the parents to decide what course of action to take.